Best Cost-Sharing Rule Design for Selfish Bin Packing: Introduction

-\subsection{Our Contributions.}
+\subsection{Our Contributions}

-In this paper, we revisit selfish bin packing by proposing a novel and simple cost-sharing rule, which is based on the local item sizes in a bin.
-Basically, we introduce a threshold $0<\Lambda\le 1$, and stack up the items in decreasing order of their sizes in a bin.
-If the total size is at least $\Lambda$, then the items pay the cost based on a cost density function ranging in $[0, \Lambda]$, otherwise, the bottom item (the largest one) has to pay some extra cost.
-We first observe several nice properties of the rule with different $\Lambda$'s.
-By setting $\Lambda=3/4$, we show that there always exists an optimum packing which is a Nash equilibrium, implying that $PoS=1$.
-Then we prove that the $PoA$ is at most $4/3$, matching the lower bound, and thus resolving the wide class of games.
-Finally, we turn to the classical $BFD$ algorithm which works perfectly under our cost-sharing rule by setting $\Lambda=2/3$. $BFD$ always produces a strong Nash equilibrium, implying that we can output in $O(n\log n)$ time a stable packing whose asymptotic approximation ratio is $11/9$.
-It is also the best bound so far to find a packing being Nash equilibrium in polynomial time.
+In this paper, we revisit selfish bin packing by proposing a novel and simple cost-sharing scheme, which is based on the local item sizes in a bin.
+Basically, we introduce a threshold parameter $0<\Lambda\le 1$, and stack up the items in decreasing order of their sizes in a bin.
+If the total size is at least $\Lambda$, then the items pay the cost based on a cost density function ranging in $[0, \Lambda]$; otherwise, the bottom item (the largest one) has to pay some extra cost.
+The cost-sharing rules satisfy many nice and natural properties.
+By setting $\Lambda=\frac34$, we show that there always exists an optimum packing which is a Nash equilibrium, implying that $PoS=1$.
+Then we prove that the $PoA$ is at most $\frac43$, matching the lower bound, and thus resolving the wide class of games.
+Finally, we turn to the classical $BFD$ algorithm which works perfectly under our cost-sharing rule by setting $\Lambda=\frac23$. $BFD$ always produces a strong Nash equilibrium, implying that we can output in $O(n\log n)$ time a stable packing whose asymptotic approximation ratio is $\frac{11}{9}$ ($<\frac43$).
+It is also currently the best bound of a Nash equilibrium carried out in polynomial time.

+Furthermore, as an extension, we study a variant of the selfish scheduling game, and design a best coordination mechanism with $PoS=1,\ PoA=\frac43$.
+We show that the best cost-sharing rule in the selfish bin packing is essentially equivalent to the best scheduling policy of this scheduling game.

-\textbf{Organization of the Paper.} In the next section, we formally introduce the model and the new cost-sharing rules together with a couple of observations.
+\textbf{Organization of the Paper.} In the next section, we formally introduce the bin packing game model and the new cost-sharing rules together with several observations.
 Section \ref{se:analysis} presents the analysis of the rule by showing the main results on $PoS$ and $PoA$.
 The analysis of algorithm $BFD$ is provided in Section \ref{se:BFD}.
+In Section \ref{se:extend}, we extend the results to a variant of the selfish scheduling game.
 Finally, we conclude the paper in Section \ref{se:con}.